newkirkdean-hub/KIDSCLUB/KIDSCLUB Migration Context & Working Notes.md

 ## High-level data model
 - Number of tables: 38
 - Most important tables: Members, Inventory, Timeclock, Sales, Emails, Member Mail.
+- Tables themselves do not maintain referential integrety, The code will keep this.
+The only referenatial integrety is in the
+    • Members Table
+    • MembersDetail Table
+- Referenatial integrity will be explored more when we get to that issue.

 ## Table-level notes (short per-table summary)
 - Table name: Members
-  - Rows (Current): 20,000 (100 new Members per Month avg.)
+  • Rows (Current): 20,000 (100 new Members per Month avg.)
-  - Usage: read-heavy; few writes/day
+  • Usage: read-heavy; few writes/day
-  - Sensitive columns: Member Number, Member ID,
+  • Sensitive columns: Member Number, Member ID,
-  - Migration note: preserve autonumber customer_id; emails have some NULLs; create unique index on email after cleanup.
+  • Migration note: preserve autonumber customer_id; emails have some NULLs; create unique index on email after cleanup.

-- Table name: Memtick
+- Table name: MembersDetail
-  - Rows (est): 20,000 - 50,000 in 4 month period, we clean the detail records once they exceed 40,000+
+  • Rows (est): 20,000 - 50,000 in 4 month period, we clean the detail records once they exceed 40,000+
-  - Usage: read-heavy; Most writes/day of all tables
+  • Usage: read-heavy; Most writes/day of all tables
-  - Sensitive columns: Member ID (Keyed To Members),
+  • Sensitive columns: Member ID (Keyed To Members),
-  - Tables MEMBERS and MEMTICK both must balance.
-MEMBERS has a single field Balance which is the total added and subtracted of all the detail.
+  • Tables MEMBERS and MEMBERSDETAIL both must balance.
+MEMBERS has a single field "Balance" which is the total added and subtracted of all the MEMBERSDETAIL.
 These are the only tables that must stay balanced like t[...]
+(Future link to MEMBERS and MEMBERSDETAIL balance page)

 (For full data dictionary use docs/DATA_DICTIONARY.md)